dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### Concurrency
 ###### Threads
 Extending `Thread` vs implementing `Runnable`.
-Generally it's better to implement interface, cause you have clearly override one method `run` to run it.
-If you extends from `Thread`, but don't implement `run`, and then start new thread, nothing would be executed.
+Generally it's better to implement interface, cause you have to override one method `run` to run it.
+If you extend from `Thread`, but don't implement `run`, and then start new thread, nothing would be executed.
 ```java
 public class App {
     public static void main(String[] args) {